Fujifilm X-A3 vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the X-A3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-A3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-A3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-A3 and D500 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Nikon D500 Manual.

 So how do things add up?
 Is the Fujifilm X-A3 better than the Nikon D500 or vice versa?
 The listing below highlights the relative strengths of the two models.